mattions/mattions.github.com/index.md

     <div class="span9">
     <p>My name is <strong>Michele Mattioni</strong> and I'm a computational neuroscientist.</p>

-    <p>In this pages I'll try to give an overwiew about what I'm up to.
-To be up to
-    date, you could check out one of the links below, or have a look to the diffrent projects I'm up to.</p>
+    <p>To be up to date, you could check out one of the links below, or have a look
+    to the diffrent projects I'm up to; in the projects section I've summarized some of the projects I have undergoing or I've done in the past.</p>

+    <p> You can email me at <a href="mailto:mattions@gmail.com">mattions@gmail.com</a>, or</p>

     <ul>
     <li> you can follow me on <a href="http://twitter.com/mattions">twitter</a></li>